seth-acuitymd/driftctl/README.md

 ## This project is now in maintenance mode.
 We cannot promise to review contributions.
-Please feel free to fork the project to apply any changes you might want to make.
+Please feel free to fork the project to apply any changes you might want to make

 <p align="center">
   <img width="200" src="https://docs.driftctl.com/img/driftctl_dark.svg" alt="driftctl">